 Soprano Christine Taylor Price, from Tulsa, Oklahoma is currently in the Artist Diploma in Opera Studies (ADOS) program of the Marcus Institute for Vocal Arts at the Juilliard School, where Ms. Price also earned a Master of Music in Vocal Performance in 2016.
-The ADOS program, an intensive two-year advanced studies for highly gifted and experienced singers at the post-Master’s level, is led by mentor and lead teacher Stephen Wadsworth.
+The ADOS program, an intensive two-year advanced studies for highly gifted and experienced singers at the post-Master’s level, is led by mentors and lead teachers Stephen Wadsworth and Mary Birnbaum.

 In 2017, Ms. Price will be soloist for the Juilliard Orchestra performance of Mahler’s Symphony No. 4 in Alice Tully Hall, conducted by Edward Gardner, chief conductor of the Bergen Philharmonic Orchestra, Norway.
 She is featured in the New York Festival of Song’s, Caramoor’s Vocal Rising Star production at Caramoor’s Rosen House in Northern Westchester County and at Merkin Concert Hall at Kaufman Center, Steven Blier, pianist.
 On March 16, Ms. Price will sing in a Master Class at Juilliard with Emmanuel Villaume, live-streamed from Paul Hall, Juilliard.
 In April Ms. Price will sing the role of Susanna in Le Nozze di Figaro at Opera in Williamsburg, Virginia, Jorge Parodi conducting.
 Ms. Price will also be part of the 2017 Gerdine Young Artist Program at Opera Theatre of Saint Louis in June.
 In September, Ms. Price will be starring as the Governess in The Turn of the Screw in the Opera Columbus production, Stephen Wadsworth, Director.